The Dark Knight Rises: Marketing

 The film novelization, written by author Greg Cox and published by Titan Books, was released alongside the film on July 24, 2012.

 Warner Bros. partnered with Mountain Dew to do a cross-promotion that included a special paint scheme on the number 88 Chevrolet Impala owned by Hendrick Motorsports and driven by Dale Earnhardt Jr. in the NASCAR Sprint Cup Series.
 On June 17, 2012, the car won the 2012 Quicken Loans 400 at Michigan International Speedway.
 On July 4, 2012, the studio signed a deal with Formula One team Lotus F1 to have the film's logos appear on the Lotus E20s driven by Kimi Räikkönen and Romain Grosjean at the 2012 British Grand Prix.
 Räikkönen and Grosjean went on to finish the race in fifth and sixth place respectively.
 Warner Bros. had previously followed a similar promotion at the 2008 British Grand Prix, when the now-defunct Toyota F1 carried a livery to promote The Dark Knight.

+Derivative works

 Two digital comic books entitled Batman Origins and The Dark Knight: Prologue were released exclusively for Nokia Lumia devices.
 A special movie application was also released, featuring trailers, wallpapers, movie schedules and Batman trivias.
 Limited editions of the Lumia 710, Lumia 800 and Lumia 900 were also released featuring a laser-etched Batman logo.